Sebastianhju/Runeterra-5e/2.0/Runes.md

 **Charges**: This rune has four charges, you regain all charges at the end of a long rest.

-You gain +10 movement speed.
+You gain +10 feet walking speed.

 Whenever you take the dash action, you can spend two charges to take the form of a cloud gaining flying speed equal to your walking speed.
 While in this form you can pass through cracks that are as small as one inch.